msmexplorer/msmexplorer-d3/README.md

 + Upload a metric to stratify the pathways for more meaningful analysis.
 + Save results to a JSON file.

+Please let me know if you'd like to see anything else!

 Shoutouts
 ----------------